 Core Microbiome analysis aimed to investigate the correlation between the sheet washing frequency and sexes, while also examining the shared and unique genera associated with each group.
 Our results revealed that there is greater diversity in hand microbial composition when bed sheets are washed infrequently (Figure 3).
 The observation aligns with the taxa bar plot analysis, which highlighted increased variation between sexes in the abundance of specific phyla under infrequent sheet washing conditions (Figure 2).
 While there is a lack of previous literature on sheet washing and its impact on the skin microbiome, it is well-established that sanitation practices reduce the overall microbial load on abiotic surfaces (1).
 Therefore, the infrequent washing of bed sheets likely leads to a greater accumulation of various microorganisms on the fabric.
 When individuals encounter these bed sheets, they are more likely to pick up a diverse subset of microorganisms onto their hands.
 Factors such as the shedding of skin cells, various bodily fluids, and other elements like pets or foods on beds contribute to the breeding of bacteria (41–43).
 The combination of warmth, darkness and the presence of moisture provides a suitable habitat for bacteria to thrive and reproduce (44).
 Furthermore, our analysis revealed distinct core microbial composition between sexes, especially when sheets are washed less frequently.
 This is expected as sex-specific properties of skin are known to have differences in skin thickness, the number of hairs, sweat production, and hormone production (40).
-In the core microbiome of males with low washing frequency, the most abundant genera are identified as Kocuria, Streptococcus, and Acinetobacter (Figure S7).
-Conversely, females with infrequent sheet washing display a core microbiome dominated by Lactobacillus, Faecalibacterium, and Dialister (Figure S5).
-This finding contrasts with previous literature that suggests a higher abundance of Streptococcaceae, (a family including Streptococcus) and Lactobacillaceae (a family including Lactobacillus) on recently washed hands (4).
+In the core microbiome of males with low washing frequency, the most abundant genera unique to this group are identified as Kocuria, Streptococcus, and Acinetobacter (Figure S5).
+Conversely, females with infrequent sheet washing display a core microbiome dominated by Lactobacillus, Faecalibacterium, and Dialister, unique to this group (Figure S6).
+The abundance of these genera only represents those unique to their respective groups, which is why other bacteria with higher prevalence are not listed as they are also present in other groups.
 While all of these identified genera are primarily non-pathogenic, they can act as opportunistic pathogens, causing infections under conditions of weakened immunological response or in individuals with debilitated health (45, 46).
 For instance, Kocuria has been found in many infections including urinary tract infections, cholecystitis, brain abscesses, and meningitis (45).
 Additionally, Acinetobacter is known to be a contributor to nosocomial infections (46).
 Overall, infrequent sheet washing increases genera in the core microbiome of the skin that can act as opportunistic pathogens.